Windows are a hugely important part of your home. They provide natural light, security, and play an integral role in keeping your home warm and dry.

-You can clean your windows as and when you need to.
+You can clean your vinyl windows as and when you need to.
 Make sure you clean inside and out to avoid wear on the frame and any build-ups of dust or condensation.
 Cleaning the glass with good quality window cleaner will help keep the glass in good condition and prevent scratching and discoloration.

 After any storms or snow always clear away any debris from around your windows and keep the ledge clear.
-This approach can prevent any water damage or build on the outside of your windows.
+This approach can prevent any water damage or build on the outside of your house windows.